emrahcom/emrah-docs/distro/debian-installation-bookworm.md

 rfkill unblock <ID>
 ```

-If it is enabled, it slows down the boot.
-Start it later while loading the
+If `iwd` is enabled by default, it slows down the boot.
+Start it later while
-desktop.
+loading the desktop.

 #### visudo